matthew-scherf/aseity/README.md

 U S  :=  ¬ ∃ x, (Ext x ∧ Grounds x S)        -- "nothing external grounds S"
 ```

-`C1 : ¬ K S (U S)` — `S` cannot know `U S` — follows from the system being internally sealed: nothing it can reach lies outside it, its deductive closure never escapes it, and the boundary between it and any exterior is therefore not an object it can survey.
+`C1 : ¬ K S (U S)` - `S` cannot know `U S` - follows from the system being internally sealed: nothing it can reach lies outside it, its deductive closure never escapes it, and the boundary between it and any exterior is therefore not an object it can survey.
 Aseity is precisely a claim *about that boundary*, so it falls outside what the system can certify.
 For the maximal system this sharpens further: `g` cannot even *hold* `U g` as a belief.

-The closest structural rhyme is Gödel's second incompleteness theorem: a system strong enough to describe itself cannot certify its own foundational soundness — consistency there, aseity here.
+The closest structural rhyme is Gödel's second incompleteness theorem: a system strong enough to describe itself cannot certify its own foundational soundness.

 ## What's in the file

-`Aseity.lean` is self-contained — plain Lean 4, no Mathlib.
-It has three layers.
+`Aseity.lean` is self-contained and has three layers.

 **Object language (concrete).** `Form` is an inductive syntax with an `Ext` atom and an object-indexed existential binder. `AboutExt : Form → Prop` is defined by recursion: a formula is *about the external* exactly when `Ext` occurs in it. `U S` is built as the literal `¬∃x (Ext x ∧ Grounds x S)`.

-**The hinge — derived, not assumed.**

 ```lean
 theorem hAboutU : AboutExt (U S)